dentarg/auth0-blog/_posts/2017-02-10-java-alphabet-soup.markdown

 *Contributors* are an *Associate Member* (i.e. individuals that signed the *Associate Membership Agreement*) that helped the *Expert Group* and the *Specification Lead* to test and develop a *JSR*.
 This role is the first step to the *JCP* program. *Contributors* that provide great help on one or more *JSRs* have a good chance to be considered as candidates for future *Expert Groups* and/or to act as a *Specification Lead*.

 ## Java Specification Requests (JSR)

+A *Java Specification Request* is the document that starts an enhancement on the Java platform.
+Whenever a member of the *JCP* program sees an opportunity to improve the platform, they create a *JSR* describing what problem they want to solve and how.
+This first version of the *JSR* is then analyzed by the *EC* to be approved or disapproved.

+When a *JSR* gets approved by the *EC*, the *Specification Leads* can start choosing *Expert Group* members and *Contributors*.
+After having the whole crew defined, they start working on

 ### Structure of a JSR
 ### JSR Lifecycle